|Introduction: A Museum After Dark|

 To be fair, The Hip’s early stages may have fanned the flames.
 Their breakout hit, 1989’s New Orleans’s Is Sinking, contains a ubiquitous Uncle Sam figure informing Canadians: ‘Hey North, you’re South, shut your big mouth.”
 A reference to the Free Trade Agreement negotiation –the defining issue of the 1988 Canadian Election– which sparked wide spread opposition to closer Canadian ties with the U.S.

 Long before free trade, John Matheson –the MP who headed the committee to find Canada’s flag– remarked on the irony of the Prime Minister championing the patriotic cause.
 “It was Lester Pearson, who philosophically would have pulled down all flags everywhere, who showed his raw love of his country by producing the symbol of Canada’s yearning to survive.”
-Today, Downie and The Tragically Hip share Pearson’s distrust of nationalism as well as iconic status among their respective admirers.
+Today, Downie and The Tragically Hip share Pearson’s distrust of nationalism as well as an iconic status among nationalists.
 While The Hip haven’t stopped speaking their political minds –2004’s In Between Evolution was loaded with poetically disguised shots at the Bush administration– the bands music has taken a subtler, more introspective tone.

 There are segments of Hip Heads who both practice and preach this nouveau chic nationalism.
 At live shows, the movement shows up in front of the stage, usually in the pit.
 It is often aided and abetted by beverages, some of which, fittingly enough, carry the brand name Canadian.